atk4/data/README.md

  - Improve your development team efficiency by 70% without sacrifice of your code performance.

- - Express all your business logic in "Domain Model" — your code does not rely on particular database vendor and you can switch from MySQL to MongoDB easily.
+ - Express all your business logic in "Domain Model" — your code does not rely on particular database vendor and you can switch from MySQL to MongoDB (or other vendor) with minimum effort.

- - Taking full advantage of your database — Agile Data executes actions server-side when vendor allows it.
-Your application always most uses most-efficient approach.
+ - Taking full advantage of your database — Agile Data executes actions server-side such as multi-row updates - when vendor supports it.
+Your application always uses most-efficient approach.

- - Full support for Unit Tests — Achieve 100% coverage of your business logic by mocking operations with mock data expressed in JSON.
+ - Full support for Unit Tests — Achieve 100% coverage of your business logic by mocking operations with test-$data expressed through array or JSON.

  - Cross-vendor model traversing — Different parts of your business logic may use different databases.
-Your business logic will not change.
+Agile Data supports cross-vendor relations.

  - Significantly lower code complexity and total cost of ownership.

- - Full data consistency when you need to build those reports (group by, union, join)
+ - Full data consistency when you need to build aggregation reports (group by, union, join)

  - Reliable foundation - Agile Data is highly tested and super-stable.

- - UI extension - Build your Admin System within hours with Agile Toolkit.
+ - UI extension - Build your Admin UI within hours with Agile Toolkit once you have Agile Data in place.

  - Commercial Support - Agile Data is developed and backed by London-based tech company.